 I’ll assure you that I can now hold a thorough conversation on the topic of DNA extraction and gel electrophoresis.
 As a further show of acting on my ideas, I later collaborated with a close friend from the program to create an online blog site called Females BOLD, where I helped lead a multinational team in promoting female empowerment and equality.
 Through Johns Hopkins, I seek to turn curiosities and theoretical knowledge in my head into actual discoveries by the vast research opportunities alongside equally capable and dedicated individuals.

+Hey!
+So I love to see the improvements in your essay, I think your story flows well in terms of chronology and transition between idea and your personal experience.
+I think there was only two points where an elaboration could help, as noted in my comments above.
+Keep up the good work!